aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 10. Parse and save selected data

 Thus, in general, a careful scientist is doing many steps when performing a workflow by hand.
-Therefore, to automatize this process, we need to write a workflow that tries and mimics these various steps that we would do manually.
+To automatize this process, we need to write a workflow that executes these steps.
-Notice that instead of running a code, some steps could consist of workflows themselves.
+Ideally, these workflows should be modular, so that they can be used as steps in the outline of more complex workflows.

-Next, we will teach you bit-by-bit how to write workflows in AiiDA.
+In this module, you will learn step-by-step how to write workflows in AiiDA.

 ### Workflow in AiiDA